Cyclic hyperbolicity in CAT(0) cube complexes: An obstruction to cyclic hyperbolicity

-\begin{proof} Let $T$ denote the rooted tree whose vertex-set is $\{a,b\}^+$, whose root is the empty word, and whose edges connect two words if one can be obtained from the other by removing the last letter.
+\begin{proof}[Proof of Lemma~\ref{lem:TreeHyp}.]
+By a classical ping-pong argument, it is clear that $\langle a,b \rangle^+$ is free with $\{a,b\}$ as a basis.
+Therefore, we can think of $\langle a,b \rangle^+$ as the set of words written over $\{a,b\}$.
+Let $T$ denote the rooted tree whose vertex-set is $\langle a,b\rangle^+$, whose root is the empty word, and whose edges connect two words if one can be obtained from the other by removing the last letter.
 For every vertex $u \in T$, set $H_u:=uJ$.
 See Figure~\ref{TreeHyp}.
 Observe that:

-\begin{claim} For all $u,v \in \{a,b\}^+$, if $u$ is a prefix of $v$ then $uJ^+ \supset vJ^+$. \end{claim}
+\begin{claim} For all $u,v \in \langle a,b\rangle^+$, if $u$ is a prefix of $v$ then $uJ^+ \supset vJ^+$. \end{claim}

-It amounts to saying that $uJ^+ \subset J^+$ for every $u \in \{a,b\}^+$, which can be proved by induction.
+It amounts to saying that $uJ^+ \subset J^+$ for every $u \in \langle a,b\rangle^+$, which can be proved by induction.
 Indeed, if $a$ is the last letter of $u$, then we can write $u$ as $wa$ and

 One argues similarly if $b$ is the last letter of $u$.
 Next, observe that: